- How is chronic lymphocytic leukemia treated?

 Supportive care for chronic lymphocytic leukemia

-Patients with chronic lymphocytic leukemia (CLL) often benefit from care aimed at helping with problems related to the CLL and its treatment.
-For example, some patients with CLL have problems with infections or low blood counts.
+Supportive care for chronic lymphocytic leukemia (CLL) is aimed at helping with problems related to the cancer and its treatment.
+For example, some people with CLL have problems with infections or low blood counts.
 Although treating the CLL may help these over time, other therapies may be needed as well.

 Treatments to prevent infections

 Intravenous immunoglobulin (IVIG)

-Some patients with CLL have low levels of their own antibodies (immunoglobulins) to fight infection.
-This can lead to problems with lung and/or sinus infections that keep coming back.
+Some people with CLL don’t have enough antibodies (immunoglobulins) to fight infection.
+This can lead to repeated lung and/or sinus infections.
 The level of antibodies in the blood can be checked with a blood test, and if it is low, antibodies from donors can be given into a vein (IV) to raise the levels and help prevent infections.
 This is called intravenous immunoglobulin or IVIG.
-IVIG is often given once a month at first, but may be able to be given less often based on blood tests of antibody levels.
+IVIG is often given once a month at first, but may be needed less often based on blood tests of antibody levels.

 Antibiotics and anti-virals

-Patients getting certain chemotherapy drugs (such as purine analogs − see the chemotherapy section for details) and the antibody drug alemtuzumab (Campath) have a high risk of infections seen mainly in people with impaired immune systems, like infection with CMV (a virus) and pneumonia caused by Pneumocystis jiroveci.
-An anti-viral drug like acyclovir is often given to try to prevent CMV infections.
-To help prevent Pneumocystis pneumonia, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is often known by the brand names Septra® and Bactrim®).
+Certain chemotherapy drugs (such as purine analogs − see the chemotherapy section for details) and the antibody drug alemtuzumab (Campath) can raise your risk of certain infections such as CMV (a virus) and pneumonia caused by Pneumocystis jiroveci.
+You might be given an anti-viral drug like acyclovir or valacyclovir (Valtrex®) to lower the risk of CMV infections.
+To help prevent Pneumocystis pneumonia, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is often known by the brand names Septra® or Bactrim®).
 Other treatments are available for people who are allergic to sulfa drugs.

-Antibiotics and anti-viral drugs are also given to treat infections.
+Antibiotics and anti-viral drugs are also used to treat infections.
 Often, active infections require higher doses or different drugs than are used to prevent infections.

-Experts recommend that patients with CLL get the pneumonia vaccine every 5 years.
+Experts recommend that people with CLL get the pneumonia vaccine every 5 years.
 They also recommend a yearly flu shot (influenza vaccine).

 Vaccines that contain live viruses, such as the shingles vaccine (herpes zoster vaccine) should be avoided.

 For more information on infections, including vaccines, see our document Infections in People With Cancer.

 Treatments for low blood counts